 Any physical intervention used should be recorded as soon as possible after the incident by the member of staff and/or volunteer and reported to the Child Wellbeing and Protection Officer Joanne Ross as soon as possible.
-This can be done by completing the Concern Recording Form and emailing it to safeguarding@hibernianfc.co.uk or calling them on 07788 393939.
+This can be done by completing the online MyConcern Form or by emailing to safeguarding@hibernianfc.co.uk or calling on 07788 393939.